Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 (e.g., pool.yaml) are consumed.
 If specific `federation_constraints`
 overrides are not specified, then the federation job is created with settings as read from the pool configuration file.
-It is important to define job `federation_constraints` if necessary.
+It is important to define job `federation_constraints` to override settings read from the pool configuration, if necessary.

 To inspect federation jobs and associated task groups, you can typically follow this pattern:

 1. Locate the job: `fed jobs list <fed-id> --job-id <job-id>`
+2. Use location info to interact with job/task groups:
-2. Use Batch Explorer or Azure Portal to graphically manage.
-Or you can directly use Batch Shipyard commands if you have the correct Batch credentials populated targeting the region with the pool listed in the job location.
+    * Use Batch Explorer or Azure Portal to graphically manage.
+    * Directly use Batch Shipyard commands if you have the correct Batch account credentials populated targeting the region with the pool listed in the job location.

 Sometimes a job/task group is submitted which can "block" other actions for the same specified job if an improper constraint or other incorrect configuration is specified (this can be particularly acute for non-unique job id federations).
 In this case, it is necessary to remove such problematic actions to unblock processing.
 This can be done with the command:
 `fed jobs zap <fed-id> --unique-id <uid>`.
+Note that there is no recovery after a unique id is removed; the action will need to be re-submitted (with the corrected parameters to prevent the blocking behavior which required the use of `fed jobs zap` in the first place).